Nipeno/LethalCompany_Modpack/BepInEx/plugins/notnotnotswipez-MoreCompany/README.md

 - Prevented MoreCompany servers from showing up on public lobby displays.
 Only other MoreCompany users can see MoreCompany public lobbies.

 # Upcoming (Potentially)
-- Player cosmetics.
+- More cosmetics.
-- Expanded UI.
-- Individual player mute sliders.

 # [Discord Server](https://discord.gg/cKa6sPBFZ9)

 ## ```Contributors```
 - Krystilize
+- Unun (Modeling)